STUDIO

 The exchange of forms and ideas between Japan and the West has been a vital source for the rejuvenation of modern architecture.
 In an exchange that went in both directions, the new forms and ideas were often enthusiastically interpreted, willfully misunderstood, carefully adapted and boldly reframed.

-Buildings designed by Fumihiko Maki will be paired with iconic projects designed by Lina Bo Bardi, James Stirling, Denise Scott Brown, and Gae Aulenti.
-The students will use the architectural language of the architectural cousins to design an extension to a building of the Hillside Terrace development.
+Buildings designed by Fumihiko Maki are paired with iconic projects designed by Lina Bo Bardi, James Stirling, Denise Scott Brown, and Gae Aulenti.
+Using the architectural language of the architectural cousins towe will design an extension to a building of the Hillside Terrace development.
 The extension will be roughly the same size as Maki’s cousin.

 Oliver Lütjens (Zurich 1972) and Thomas Padmanabhan (Stuttgart 1970) established Lütjens Padmanabhan Architects in 2007 in Zurich.
 The Zurich-based practice has been recognized nationally and internationally for its innovation in the field of affordable housing and for its joyful embrace of the expressive challenges of contemporary construction.